Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: A pseudo quotient map of a class of maps.

 \begin{Def} Let $m>2$ be a positive integer.
-Let $\mathcal{C}$ be a class of $(C^r,C^s)$ maps from $m$-dimensional differentiable manifolds into $1$-dimensional ones whose Reeb spaces are regarded as Reeb graphs.
-A continuous map $q$ on an $m$-dimensional $C^r$ differentiable manifold onto a graph $G$ is said to be a {\it pseudo quotient} map of the class $\mathcal{C}$ if the following properties hold. \begin{enumerate} \item At each point $p$ in the interior of an edge $G$, consider a small closed interval $C_p$ containing the point in the interior and regarded as a graph with exactly one edge canonically, $q {\mid}_{q^{-1}(C_p)}:q^{-1}(C_p) \rightarrow C_p$ is $C^r$-PL equivalent to a $C^r$ trivial bundle, appearing locally around a closed interval in the interior of an edge in the Reeb graph of a map of the class $\mathcal{C}$. \item At each vertex $p$ of $G$, consider a small regular neighborhood $C_p$ containing the point and regarded as a graph with exactly $n(p)$ edges where $n(p)$ is the number of edges containing $p$, $q {\mid}_{q^{-1}(C_p)}:q^{-1}(C_p) \rightarrow C_p$ is $C^r$-PL equivalent to the PL map $q_{f_p} {\mid}_{{q_{f_p}}^{-1}({C^{\prime}}_p)}$ onto a suitable small regular neighborhood ${C^{\prime}}_p$ of a vertex $p^{\prime}$ regarded as a graph in the Reeb graph of a map $f_p$ of the class $\mathcal{C}$ (remember that $q_{f_p}$ is the quotient map onto the Reeb space or the Reeb graph $W_{f_p}$). \end{enumerate} \end{Def} \begin{Def} A pseudo quotient map of a class $\mathcal{C}$ of $(C^r,C^s)$ maps from $m$-dimensional differentiable manifolds onto graphs is said to be {\it realized} as a quotient map of the class $\mathcal{C}$ if there exists a map of the original class $\mathcal{C}$ such that the induced quotient map onto the Reeb graph of the map and the original pseudo quotient map are $C^r$-PL equivalent. \end{Def} Examples will be presented in the next section.
+Let $\mathcal{C}$ be a class of $(C^r,C^s)$ maps from $m$-dimensional manifolds into $1$-dimensional ones whose Reeb spaces are regarded as Reeb graphs.
+A continuous map $q$ on an $m$-dimensional $C^r$ manifold onto a graph $K$ is said to be a {\it pseudo quotient} map of the class $\mathcal{C}$ if the following properties hold. \begin{itemize} \item

+At each point $p$ in the interior of an edge $e$, consider a small closed interval $C_p$ containing the point in the interior and regarded as a graph with exactly one edge and two vertices canonically. $q {\mid}_{q^{-1}(C_p)}:q^{-1}(C_p) \rightarrow C_p$ is $C^r$-PL equivalent to a $C^r$ trivial bundle whose base space is a closed interval in the interior of an edge in the Reeb graph of a map of the class $\mathcal{C}$.
+We regard the base space of the latter trivial bundle as a natural graph with exactly one edge and two vertices. \item At each vertex $p$ of $e$, consider a small regular neighborhood $C_p$ containing the point and regarded as a graph with exactly $n(p)$ edges and $n(p)+1$ vertices and having $p$ as a vertex where $n(p)$ is the number of edges containing $p$. $q {\mid}_{q^{-1}(C_p)}:q^{-1}(C_p) \rightarrow C_p$ is $C^r$-PL equivalent to the PL map $q_{f_p} {\mid}_{{q_{f_p}}^{-1}({C^{\prime}}_p)}$ onto a suitable small regular neighborhood ${C^{\prime}}_p$ of a vertex $p^{\prime}$ regarded as a graph having $p^{\prime}$ as a vertex in the Reeb graph of a map $f_p$ of the class $\mathcal{C}$.
+Here the isomorphism ${\phi}_K$ between the graphs in the situation of Definition \ref{def:6} can be chosen as a map mapping $p$ to $p^{\prime}$. \end{itemize} \end{Def}

+In Definition \ref{def:7} vertices of $C_p$, ${C^{\prime}}_p$, and the base space of the $C^r$ trivial bundle in the first condition except the vertex $p$ and the vertex $p^{\prime}$ of the original Reeb graphs are originally in the interiors of edges of the Reeb graphs.

+\begin{Def} A pseudo quotient map of a class $\mathcal{C}$ of $(C^r,C^s)$ maps from $m$-dimensional $C^r$ manifolds onto graphs is said to be {\it realized} as a quotient map of the class $\mathcal{C}$ if there exists a map of the original class $\mathcal{C}$ such that the induced quotient map onto the Reeb graph of the map and the original pseudo quotient map are $C^r$-PL equivalent. \end{Def}

-\section{Main theorems and the proofs with explanations of terminologies needed.}
+\section{Main theorems and proofs with explanations of terminologies, notions and notation needed.}